Be Part of Our Sensory-Friendly Movement!

 We won't send you spam.
 Unsubscribe at any time.

-A Sensory-Friendly Easter: Creating Inclusive Celebrations for All Children
+A Sensory-Friendly Easter: Creating Inclusive Celebrations for All

-Inclusive Easter Celebrations: Practical Tips for Families and Community Organizers
+Practical Tips for Families and Community Organizers

 Easter, a time of renewal and rebirth, is often painted with hues of joy and anticipation.
 For many families, it’s a day filled with cherished traditions, from the excitement of an Easter egg hunt to the warmth of shared meals.
 However, for children and adults with sensory sensitivities or who experience sensory overload, this vibrant holiday can present significant challenges.

 Imagine the disappointment of a child who longs to join the Easter egg hunt but is overwhelmed by the cacophony of excited voices and the unexpected movements of other children running about.
 In addition, imagine the heartache of parents who want to share the magic of the season with their family but find the sensory stimulation to be too much.
-Unfortunatley, these experiences are all too common for individuals who process sensory information differently.
+Unfortunately, these experiences are all too common for individuals who process sensory information differently.

-Emily’s Easter Story
+Emily’s Easter Challenge

 For seven-year-old Emily, Easter iss a bittersweet holiday.
 The anticipation of finding colorful eggs, the sweetness of chocolate treats, and the excitement of new clothes fills her with joy.
 However, Emily’s sensory processing disorder often overshadows these delights.
 The cacophony of excited children’s voices, the overwhelming brightness of decorations, and the unpredictable movements of people during the Easter egg hunt creates a sensory storm that turns her excitement into anxiety.
 Even the feel of a new dress against her skin can be overwhelming.

-Alex’s Easter Story
+Alex’s Easter Experience

 The clatter of silverware, the insistent hum of conversation, the scent of roast mingling with floral arrangements—for most, these are the comforting hallmarks of an Easter feast.
 For Alex, a veteran living with PTSD, they are more like a minefield.
 Sudden and loud noises cause great alarm.
 The crowd of all the family together in a small space is overwhelming.
 Even the rich, unfamiliar aroma of the meal triggers a wave of nausea.
 They sit at the table, a ghost in their own family gathering, their mind a million miles away from the laughter and cheer around him, just trying to make it through.